 Without the right technical support, MDTs may unravel

-It is now ten years since the surgeon Ian Paterson— the infamous butcher of Solihull — was suspended from medical practice; four and a half years since he was jailed; and nearly two years since the Paterson Enquiry published its report.
-A few days ago Paterson was refused the legal opportunity to challenge his convictions.
+It is now ten years since the surgeon Ian Paterson— the infamous butcher of Solihull — was suspended from medical practise; four and a half years since he was jailed; and nearly two years since the Paterson Enquiry published its report.
+A few days ago Paterson was denied the legal opportunity to challenge his convictions.

 In all that time, many things have changed for the better.
 In my work improving safety in hospitals in both the UK and China I have noticed an increased willingness to challenge healthcare colleagues – including senior doctors – in order to protect patients from preventable harm.

-Trust-level boards in the NHS have also tightened their governance structures – and the appraisal system for doctors has become further embedded.
-But Ian Kennedy, the author of the first Kennedy review, in 2013 wrote in early 2020 that there remain stubborn and difficult cultural and political problems throughout the NHS – implying that a similar tragedy could still happen.
+Trust-level boards have also tightened their governance structures – and the appraisal system for doctors has become further embedded.
+But Ian Kennedy, the author of the first Kennedy review, in 2013 wrote in early 2020 that there remain stubborn and difficult cultural and political problems – implying that a similar tragedy could still happen.

-The recommendations of both reports concentrated rightly on the need for cultural and systemic changes but the government enquiry also demanded better compliance with MDT meeting standards:
+The recommendations of both reports concentrated rightly on the need for cultural and systemic changes but the government inquiry also demanded better compliance with MDT meeting standards:

 The guidance at the time was from 2019 that emphasised streamlining.
 The guidance also assumed that the MDTMs should be held as a single meeting, with the whole team in attendance.